A/N: Let the writing of this story commence once again!

 Sarge grinned.
 "You better not die -"

 "Here they come!" he yelled.
+"Everybody lock and load!"

 Sure enough, the angry sounds of splicers could be heard coming from just outside the main entrance of the Sinclair Deluxe.
 It sounded like there were a lot of them indeed.

 Tenenbaum wasn't finished just yet, but sitting at the computer terminal was no longer an option as the clanking sounds of multiple footsteps and the scraping of dragging metal drew ever closer.
 Looking around, she caught sight of a spot in between some large pipes where she wouldn't be seen so easily.
 Rushing over to it and hunkering down in the shadows of the pipes close to the entrance, she pulled out her pistol and waited.
 From her hiding place she could see, only barely, the entrance to the maintenance room.